How we placed our first stations - Part 2 - The Expansion

 Follow-ups and removal of stations

-- Use different strategies and sales points for different venue types, but focus on getting to the decision-maker.
+2. Utilize various strategies and sales points tailored to different venue types, the key focus should always be on reaching the decision-maker.